 The Architecture and History Inventory (AHI) is a collection of information on historic buildings, structures, sites, objects and historic districts throughout the State.
-A number of these sites are in the Town of Turtle (Map 3-8).
-This inventory is housed at the Wisconsin Historical Society in Madison, and it is maintained by the Society's Division of Historic Preservation.
+A number of these sites are in the Town of La Prairie (Map 3-8).
+This inventory is housed at the Wisconsin Historical Society in Madison, and the Society's Division of Historic Preservation maintains it.